Antique & Vintage Pocket Watches

 UK customers are unaffected, their watches will continue to be shipped by RM Special Deliver, fully insured.

-July Market Update.The shortage of good quality watches continued in July but, not for the first time, the trend was bucked by unconnected batches, this month it was watches by Rotherham, Omega and four by Benson.
+August Market Update.The supply of good quality watches remained somewhat problematical in August but was boosted by a number of watches purchased form a major auction held quarterly.
 Lists of watches added in the current and previous month are shown below under New Stock.

-With the Salmon and Trout fishing season well now underway in this part of the world I will no longer be working 6 or 7 days a week at watches, also this is meant to be a retirement business so I will be taking more days off, but I anticipate that a reasonable number of fresh watches will become available.
-I will only be shipping 4 days a week until the end of September, please see here for details
+With the Salmon and Trout fishing season still underway I will not be working the frequent winter regime of 6 or 7 days a week at watches, but anticipate that a reasonable number of fresh watches will continue to be available.
+I will only be shipping 4 days a week until the end of September, please see here for details.

 Don’t see what you want?If you are looking for something I don’t have, perhaps one similar to a sold watch shown on the site or from a specific year, town or maker and it is within the general area I deal in e-mail me and if one comes up I’ll let you know – no obligation!